Japan jobless rate falls to 4.0 percent in September

 A full table can be seen on the website of the Ministry of Internal Affairs and Communications at:

-(Note: The jobs-to-applicants ratio and new job offers can be seen in Japanese on the Labour Ministry's website.)
+(Note: The jobs-to-applicants ratio and new job offers can be seen in Japanese on the Labor Ministry's website.)

 (Reporting by Stanley White; Editing by Edmund Klamann)